Seventh Grade Curriculum

 Social Studies: Geography

-In seventh grade, students build on their geographic knowledge acquired from 6th grade.
-The course begins with a review of basic Geography concepts and the themes of geography.
-The course then covers mapping skills, physical geography and human geography.
+In seventh grade, students build on their geographic knowledge acquired from sixth grade.
+The course begins with a review of basic geographic concepts, themes of geography, mapping skills, physical geography, and human geography.
 These core concepts are then applied to the study of the geography of specific regions in the world.
-Within each region, students not only learn about the physical landscape but also what each area offers in its unique historical, social, political and economic characteristics.
-Students begin their studies with a brief overview of the geography of North America and then use this familiar knowledge to better understand less familiar regions of the world.
-Specific regions covered include Latin America, Africa, Asia and the Middle East.
+Within each region, students not only learn about the physical landscape, but also what each area offers in its unique historical, social, political and economic characteristics.
+Specific regions covered include Latin America, Africa, Asia, and the Middle East.
 In addition to using the textbook as a resource and reference guide, students also use, create, and analyze maps, pictures, stories, diagrams, charts, chronology, inquiry/research, and technological skills.
-Course work also includes lectures, video presentations, interactive class activities and projects, along with quizzes and tests.
-During the second trimester students begin a Mapping the World project which allows students to create their own map of the world and, as a result, gain invaluable experience in map-making and increase their knowledge of world geography.
+Course work also includes lectures, video presentations, interactive class activities and projects, and tests.
+Students regularly follow current events to foster understanding of contemporary events and how they relate to history and world geography.

 Upper school students participate in a variety of programs designed to engage and enhance their involvement in global education.
 During our annual multicultural immersion week, fifth through eighth grade students represent a variety of countries.
 In addition, our World Village program has components in the upper school.
 Students engage in pen pal activities with students from Spain, Mexico, and Argentina.
 Seventh grade French students have E-pal relationships with students in Quebec.